Man admits murder of artist who went missing walking her dog

 The mother from Upstreet, near Canterbury, was believed to have been walking her white and brown spaniel called Zebulon, to the Minnis Bay area of Birchington before the attack.

-At a hearing at Canterbury Crown Court on Tuesday, Harrison Lawrence Van-Pooss pleaded guilty to Ms Knights’ murder.
+At a hearing at Canterbury Crown Court on Tuesday, Harrison Lawrence Van-Pooss appeared via video link and pleaded guilty to Ms Knights’ murder.

 The 21-year-old, of Margate, also pleaded guilty to using a mobile phone under a woman’s clothing without her consent for the purpose of sexual gratification in a separate incident the day before the murder on August 22.

-The pleas comes ahead of a trial set for the case in March next year, after it was pushed back from June this year.
+The pleas came ahead of a trial set for the case in March next year, after it was pushed back from June this year.

 It also follows a number of medical reports and mental health assessments.